sxs-collaboration/spectre/docs/DevGuide/Parallelization.md

 that will no longer be needed.
 The removal of unneeded data should be done in the `apply` function.

-Iterable actions can change the type of the DataBox by adding or removing elements/tags from the DataBox.
-The only requirement is that the last action in each PDAL returns a DataBox that is the same type for each iteration.
+Iterable actions can change the type of the db::DataBox by adding or removing elements/tags from the db::DataBox.
+The only requirement is that the last action in each PDAL returns a db::DataBox that is the same type for each iteration.
 Iterable actions can also request that the algorithm no longer be executed, and control which action in the current PDAL will be executed next.
 This is all done via the return value from the `apply` function.
 The `apply` function for iterable actions must return a `std::tuple` of one, two, or three elements.
-The first element of the tuple is the new DataBox, which can be the same as the type passed in or a DataBox with different tags.
+The first element of the tuple is the new db::DataBox, which can be the same as the type passed in or a db::DataBox with different tags.
 Most iterable actions will simply return:

 \snippet Test_AlgorithmParallel.cpp return_forward_as_tuple

-By returning the DataBox as a reference in a `std::tuple` we avoid any unnecessary copying of the DataBox.
+By returning the db::DataBox as a reference in a `std::tuple` we avoid any unnecessary copying of the db::DataBox.
 The second argument is an optional bool, and controls whether or not the algorithm is terminated.
 If the bool is `true` then the algorithm is terminated, by default it is `false`.
-Here is an example of how to return a DataBox with the same type that is passed in and also terminate the algorithm:
+Here is an example of how to return a db::DataBox with the same type that is passed in and also terminate the algorithm:

 \snippet Test_AlgorithmParallel.cpp return_with_termination

-Notice that we again return a reference to the DataBox, which is done to avoid any copying.
+Notice that we again return a reference to the db::DataBox, which is done to avoid any copying.
 After an algorithm has been terminated it can be restarted by passing `false` to the `set_terminate` method or by calling `receive_data(..., true)`.
 Since the order in which messages are received is undefined in most cases the `receive_data(..., true)` call should be used to restart the algorithm.

 The third optional element in the returned `std::tuple` is a `size_t` whose